mitchhenderson/mitchhenderson.org/content/post/Tidy-Catapult-10Hz-Export.md

 ---

 The export format of Catapult's 10Hz GPS data isn't ideal for analysis.
-This article teaches you how you can tidy it using R.
+This post shows you how to tidy it using R.

 <!--more-->